Description:

 enhanced T-cell activation such as pneumonitis, colitis, nephritis, severe skin reactions,

-endocrinopathies, or other immune-related adverse events (irAEs).
+endocrinopathies, or other immune-related adverse events (irAEs) will be evaluated for

 An irAE is a clinically significant adverse event of any organ that is associated with drug